"Deathday” by David Bussell - Book Review

 Photo

-In Deathday, readers are introduced to exorcist Jake Fletcher, the main character of David Bussell's “Spectral Detective” series.
+Deathday introduces readers to exorcist Jake Fletcher, the main character of David Bussell’s “Spectral Detective” series.
 Jake is a man with a lot on his plate.
 His marriage is falling apart, with his wife Sarah unable to stand him anymore.
-His professional life is not any better.
 He and his exorcism partner frequently clash because they have contrasting methods and beliefs for their work with ghosts.
 Just when it seems things cannot get any worse, someone pushes Jake onto the tracks in front of an oncoming train.

 Imperfect character

-Deathday is set in modern London, where the supernatural and human worlds exist together without most people noticing.
+Deathday takes place in modern London, a city where the supernatural and human worlds coexist mostly unseen.
 David Bussell balances the ordinary and the extraordinary well and creates a rich, immersive setting.
-The characters are well-crafted, with Jake Fletcher standing out as an engaging protagonist.
+Among the well-developed characters, Jake Fletcher is exceptional.
 His struggles and quirks make him relatable, even as he navigates the challenges of his new spectral existence.

 The author effectively blends mystery and supernatural elements.
-One of the standout moments occurs shortly after Jake’s death.
-Reluctant to accept its demise, Jake finds himself in a waiting room for the deceased, surrounded by several dead celebrities.
-Filled with nostalgia, this scene adds a memorable touch to the narrative.
+A memorable moment happens soon after Jake dies: Reluctant to accept its demise, he finds himself in a waiting room for the deceased, surrounded by several dead celebrities.
+A touch of nostalgia makes this scene particularly memorable.

 Uncanny worldbuilding